Sustainability

 Building Feedback Loops

-• Behavioral signals (clicks, purchases, abandonment)
+• Implicit feedback: Behavioral signals (clicks, purchases, abandonment), override patterns, exception handling, usage patterns

 From Feedback to Improvement